RAW MATERIAL PROCUREMENT

-The main raw material groups in tyre manufacturing are synthetic rubbers, fillers, chemicals, reinforcing materials and natural rubber, which makes up for approximately one fourth of a tyre’s raw materials.
+The main raw material groups in tire manufacturing are synthetic rubbers, fillers, chemicals, reinforcing materials and natural rubber.

-Tire raw materials originate from all over the world, and we have more than 200 active raw material suppliers from more than 30 different countries.
+Tire raw materials originate from all over the world, and we have more than 200 active raw material suppliers from over 30 different countries.
 Nokian Tyres’ supplier governance model includes risk assessment on several factors of all suppliers.
-Sustainability critical suppliers are committed to our Supplier Code of Conduct, which requires compliance with international human rights, labour rights and anti-corruption measures.
-Following the same logic, suppliers with identified potential quality risk must, at a minimum, have an ISO 9001certified quality management system in place.
-We also prefer suppliers with an ISO 14001certified environmental management system in critical categories.
+Sustainability critical suppliers are committed to our Supplier Code of Conduct, which requires compliance with international human rights, and labor rights and anti-corruption measures.
+Following the same logic, suppliers with identified potential quality risk must, at a minimum, have an ISO 9001 certified quality management system in place.
+We also prefer suppliers with an ISO 14001 certified environmental management system in critical categories.
 The supplier governance model is approved and overseen by the Vice president, Procurement.

 The work of Nokian Tyres’ own procurement unit is guided by the internal purchasing policy, which establishes the general principles of sustainable procurement.
 As a participant in the UN Global Compact initiative, we follow the UNGC’s ethical principles as well as our own, which also address the issues of responsibility in the supply chain.

-Furthermore, we require all of our raw material suppliers to adhere to our Supplier Code of Conduct.
-In May 2017, we updated the Supplier Code of Conduct to include environmental aspects and revised the existing content.
-Our new Ethics Guidelines have been submitted to our raw material suppliers for approval, and the process will continue in 2018.
+Furthermore, we require all of our sustainability critical raw material suppliers to adhere to our Supplier Code of Conduct.
+Nokian Tyres has published its new completely updated Supplier Code of Conduct in 2021, and all new suppliers proposing themselves as a supplier for Nokian Tyres must accept the Supplier Code of Conduct before approval.
 In addition, suppliers are strongly advised to have in place a code of conduct of their own that covers their own operations as well as their suppliers.

-We evaluate the supply chain risks in order to understand where improvements are needed the most and for the purposes of allocating resources for audits and other evaluation measures.
-We categorise suppliers according to their sustainability risk (low, medium or high).
-The categorisation is based on the source location, nature of the product, level of certification, audits, site visits and self-evaluation.
+We evaluate the supply chain risks in order to understand where improvements are needed the most and for the purpose of allocating resources for audits and other evaluation measures.

 EXTERNAL AUDITS HELP PARTNERS IMPROVE THEIR SUSTAINABILITY

 Nokian Tyres started a partnership with an external auditor already in 2016 to improve sustainability in its natural rubber value chain.
-The natural rubber sustainability auditing process has been developed together with a consulting company and it is based, among other things, on Nokian Tyres’ Supplier Code of Conduct and principles that comply with the UN Global Compact goals.
+The natural rubber sustainability auditing process has been developed together with a consulting company, and it is based on Nokian Tyres’ Supplier Code of Conduct and principles that comply with the UN Global Compact goals.
 The audit model was updated in 2022 to evaluate the suppliers’ alignment with the Nokian Tyres Sustainable Natural Rubber Policy.
-For our company, the audits guarantee that our requirements are followed in the best possible way, and they provide an opportunity for the audited companies to improve the ESG point of views of their operations.
+For our company, the audits aim to guarantee that our requirements are followed in the best possible way, and they provide an opportunity for the audited companies to improve the ESG point of views of their operations.
 If non-conformances are identified during the audit, these are fed back to supplier and corrective actions are required.
 When supplier shows active improvement, the business can continue as usual.
 In exceptional cases, if supplier cooperation and development was not successful, the business relationship with the supplier has been discontinued.
 Suppliers are given at least one month time to create a first corrective action plan after receiving the audit report.

-The audits enable the processor companies to improve their occupational safety and develop their operations further, for example.
-In 2017, we audited four locations and initiated comprehensive corrective action programmes to address the shortcomings identified in the process.
-Among other things, the programmes include providing first aid training and revising employment contracts as well as the repair and cleaning of accommodation facilities.
+In 2017, we audited four locations and initiated comprehensive corrective action programs to address the shortcomings identified in the process.
+Among other things, the programs include providing first aid training and revising employment contracts as well as the repair and cleaning of accommodation facilities.

 SELF-ASSESSMENTS AND QUALITY AUDITS FOCUS THE ATTENTION ON OCCUPATIONAL SAFETY, QUALITY AND HUMAN RIGHTS

 During the quality audits, we review the supplier’s production and evaluate the company’s quality management system.
 The audits specifically focus on the quality of the activities and raw materials.
-Furthermore, our purchasing personnel conduct supplier site visits that include an assessment of the working conditions, among other things.
-Our target is to conduct a minimum of 20 supplier audits or site visits per year.
-In 2016 and 2017, we conducted 22 and 26 audits or visits, respectively.
+Furthermore, our purchasing personnel conduct supplier site quick assessments that assesses factors such as overall working conditions, environmental factors and orderliness.